-"So that's why you wanted me to get all that wax from the bee hives."
-"Yes."
-"You wanted to stop the ears of the crew."
-"That's it, exactly."
-"An analogy."
 "Yes," Splock said.
 "One of my first.
 I'm quite proud of it."

 Bill knew better than to ask what an analogy was; he thought it was some kind of ship.
 He let the entire stupid matter drop and said, "Now that everything's OK, do you think you could bring me back to my military base?
 They're going to wonder what's happened to me."

 "Nothing simpler, my dear fellow," said Dirk, now restored to his former cheerful but hard-driving self.
 But it turned out to be not simple at all.

 The first difficulty showed up soon thereafter, when Bill was dining with Dirk and Splock in L'Auberge d'Or, the charming little Venusian-French restaurant that had been catering to the more discriminating of the crew since the ship's commissioning.
 It was out of the question that a ship like the Gumption, designed to wander through space for years, decades if necessary, or even longer, should have to put up with a commonplace mess hall and central kitchen.
 No, the Gumption, especially in her later days, had a fine variety of restaurants of many different nationalities, to say nothing of the franchised snack stalls put at convenient locations throughout the ship.
 Exploring space is difficult enough work without expecting men to go without their favorite foods.
 For special occasions there were places like L'Auberge d'Or.
 Dirk had never eaten there because it was expensive and you needed to wear a tie.
 But this was a special occasion.
 They were just tackling the caneton à l'orange, brought by Pierre, the smiling French android with the wispy pimp's mustache, when Edward Direction, their chief navigational officer except for entering harbors and estuaries, came to their table.
 His breath was so agitated that it fluttered the candles.
 "Sit down, Mr Direction," Dirk said.
 "Have a glass of wine.
 You seem perturbed.
 What appears to be the trouble?"

 "Well, sir, you know the left quadrant parsec indicator?
 It normally stays in the null line just to the left of the zero point.
-It has to be reset occasionally, of course, due to cosmic drift, and I thought that was one of these occasions so I set the gentian indicator iust like the manual savs -- " "Excuse me, Mr Direction," Dirk interrupted, not unkindly.
-"These details of the navigator's art are of unkindly.
+It has to be reset occasionally, of course, due to cosmic drift, and I thought that was one of these occasions so I set the gentian indicator just like the manual says -"

+"Excuse me, Mr Direction," Dirk interrupted, not unkindly.
 "These details of the navigator's art are of interest to those who understand them, no doubt.
 But we in officers' country do better with a bare statement of what the difficulty is in simple English.
 Do you think you could goddamned well manage that for us, Mr Direction?"

 "Yessir," Direction said.
 "The fact is, sir, we're lost."

 Pierre made a moue of dissatisfaction as Dirk, Splock and Bill exited rapidly, leaving behind a cooling hybrid duck, mutated from sparrow sperm, with fresh reconstituted vegetables.
 Dirk led the way, his jaw set at a quizzical yet determined angle.
 Splock came next, pointy-eared and impassive, and after him Direction, the expression on his callow features unreadable, and last of all, Bill, his expression one of satisfaction since he had managed to grab a handful of cigars before leaving the restaurant.
 To go with the stolen bottle of brandy down his trouser leg.